-Updating the regression model
+5.5 Updating the regression model

-Including potential confounding variables
+5.5.1 Including potential confounding variables

 In the next model, we will add a set of possible confounding variables to the regression: sex, parents' education and family social class.
 First, we will add sex where 0=Male and 1=Female.
-This type of binary variable is also known as a 'dummy variable'.
+As explained in previous sections, this type of binary variable is also known as a dummy variable.
 In our analysis, the reference group will be 'male' (as this group is coded as 0).
 We are also going to include a few family background factors in the model: whether the cohort's mother (n016nmed) and father (n716dade) left school at the minimum age or not, and the social class of the study participant's father (n1171_2).
-Social class n1171_2 has 5 categories: 'I/II Prof & Managerial', 'III Skilled non-manual', 'III Skilled manual', 'IV Partly skilled' and 'V unskilled'.
+Social class n1171_2 has 5 categories: '1/II Prof & Managerial', 'III Skilled non-manual', 'III Skilled manual', 'IV Partly skilled' and 'V unskilled'.
 With multi-category variables such as this, you can use the prefix of 'i.' in the variable name i.n1171_2 and Stata will automatically create dummy variable(s) for each category.
-The first category 'I/II Prof & Managerial' will be treated as the reference category.
+The first category '1/II Prof & Managerial' will be treated as the reference category.